How to Host a Virtual Conference – 10 Tips for Success

 Depending on your business, working with vendors as sponsors may not be a part of your current business model.
 A virtual conference offers a great opportunity to expand into this area.

 By “vendors” I mean companies that sell products or services that are of value to your target audience, but that don’t compete with whatever you provide.
 Ideally, whatever the vendor sells should complement your products or services.
-In our case, this meant primarily working with learning platform vendors, as most of our attendees use or plan to use a learning platform.
+In our case, this meant primarily working with learning management system (LMS) vendors, as most of our attendees use or plan to use a learning management system.

 Don’t worry if you don’t have a large audience.
 What most vendors want is a well qualified audience – that is a group of people who clearly possess the characteristics of the vendor’s target customers.
 If you can offer the chance to get in front of such a group, then you can greatly increase the efficiency of the vendor’s sales process – and that is valuable.